distributed-lab/SimplicityHL/book/src/function.md

 ## Main function

-The `main` function is the entry point of each Simfony program.
+The `main` function is the entry point of each SimplicityHL program.
 Running a program means running its `main` function.
 Other functions are called from the `main` function.